 Michael Pelz joined the Chair of Management Accounting at the Karlsruhe Institute of Technology as a PhD student and research assistant in 2015.
 His research addresses the use of management accounting in the context of entrepreneurship.
 His specific interest lies on the application of performance measurement in startup companies.

 Prior to his research at KIT, Michael worked as a management consultant in the German automotive industry.
-Due to his experience and interest in innovation, consulting, and automotive, he joined the Daimler AG in 2018 after having completed his PhD thesis.
+Due to his experience and interest in innovation, consulting, and automotive, he joined the Mercedes-Benz AG in 2018 after having completed his PhD thesis.
 His current focus lies on strategic project management in the development of electric vehicles.

 How can Management Accounting be helpful for Startup Companies?